arnaudmorisset/sclng/README.md

 > Things I should talk about to explain my tech choices.

 - Moving to architecture recommended for Go servers
-- Using a Makefile for devenv + air for live reload
+- Removing docker for local env and using only air for live reload
+- Using stdlib for errors instead of Dave Chenney's package
+- Reworking main function

+Feedbacks:

+- Not please with how errors are handled at the router level